 If the Scripture is “God-breathed,” it naturally follows that only the original is “God-breathed.”
 If holy men of God spoke from God as they were borne by the Holy Spirit, then only what they spoke under the Spirit’s bearing is inspired.
-It would certainly be unwarrantable to m aintain that copies of what they spoke were also inspired, since these copies were not made as men were borne of the Spirit.
+It would certainly be unwarrantable to maintain that copies of what they spoke were also inspired, since these copies were not made as men were borne of the Spirit.
 They were therefore not “God-breathed” as was the original.

 Francis Turretin was of the same opinion:

-Although we give to the Scriptures absolute integrity, we do not therefore think that the copyists and printers were inspired (theopneustos), but only that the providence of God watched over the copying of the sacred books, so that although many errors might have crept in, it has not so happened (or they have not so crept into the manuscripts) but that they can be easily corrected by a collation of others (or with the Scriptures themselves).
-Therefore the foundation of the purity and integrity of the sources is not to be placed in the freedom from fault…of men, but in the providence of God, which (however men employed in transcribing the sacred books might possibly mingle various errors) always diligently took care to correct them, or that they might be corrected easily either from a com parison with Scripture itself or from m ore approved manuscripts.
+Although we give to the Scriptures absolute integrity, we do not therefore think that the copyists and printers were inspired…, but only that the providence of God watched over the copying of the sacred books, so that although many errors might have crept in, it has not so happened (or they have so crept into the manuscripts) but that they can be easily corrected by a collation of others (or with the Scriptures themselves).
+Therefore the foundation of the purity and integrity of the sources is not to be placed in the freedom of fault…of men, but in the providence of God (which (however men employed in transcribing the sacred books might possibly mingle various errors) always diligently took care to correct them, or that they might be corrected easily either from a comparison with Scripture itself or from more approved manuscripts.
 It was not necessary therefore to render all the scribes infallible, but only so to direct them that the true reading may always be found out.
-This book far surpasses all others in purity.3
+This book far surpasses all in purity.

 Unlike the autographs, copies may not be free from error.
-The branch of study known as textual criticism, which really had its beginning in the sixteenth century, undertakes the careful comparison and evaluation of the copies to determine, as far as it is humanly possible, the original readings.
-As one might imagine, textual criticism, as Gordon Clark commented, “is a very difficult and delicate procedure.”4
+The branch of study known as textual criticism, which really had its beginning in the sixteenth century, undertakes the careful compar-ison and evaluation of the copies to determine, as far as it is humanly possible, the original readings.
+As one might imagine, textual criticism, as Gordon Clark commented, “is a very difficult and delicate procedure.”

-As B. B. W arfield pointed out, we are not to understand the Westminster theologians as teaching that every copy is without error, but that the genuine text has been “kept pure” in the multitude of Hebrew and Greek copies.
+As B. B. Warfield pointed out, we are not to understand the Westminster divines as teaching that every copy is without error, but that the genuine text has been “kept pure” in the multitude of Hebrew and Greek copies.
 The pure text would not necessarily be perfectly reproduced in any one copy, but it has been preserved within the whole body of documents, due to God’s providential watchcare over the transmission of His Word.
-The doctrine of inerrancy, then, applies in the strictest sense only to the autographa; it was “imm ediately” inspired.
-But it also applies to the apographa in a derivative sense, because we do have the words of the original manuscripts in the copies.8 The doctrine of divine inspiration (2 Timothy 3:16-17), implies the preservation of the infallible, inerrant Word of God.
-Jesus confirmed this in Matthew 4:4, when He affirmed the inspiration of the autographa by stating that Scripture “proceeds from the mouth of God,” and affirmed the authority of the apographa (the written W ord) by stating that it is the standard by which “man shall…live.”
+The doctrine of inerrancy, then, applies in the strictest sense only to the autographa; it was “immediately” inspired.
+But it also applies to the apographa in a derivative sense, because we do have the words of the original manuscripts in the copies.
+The doctrine of divine inspiration (2 Timothy 3:16-17), implies the preservation of the infallible, inerrant Word of God.
+Jesus confirmed this in Matthew 4:4, when He affirmed the inspiration of the autographa by stating that Scripture “proceeds from the mouth of God,” and affirmed the authority of the apographa (the written Word) by stating that is the standard by which “man shall…live.”

-John Owen, who was a contemporary of the Westminster Assembly, said it this way:
+John Owen, who was a contemporary of the Westminster divines, said it this way:

 The Preservation of the Words